 Figure 1(a) shows the completion time for LinkGraph on a cluster with 10 and 20 nodes and varying network bandwidth.
 As the bandwidth between the nodes increases, the time to shuffle the intermediate data between map and reduce tasks shrinks, and thus, the completion time reduces.
 However, the total completion time stagnates beyond 250 Mbps.
 This is because the local disk on each node provides an aggregate bandwidth of 250 Mbps.
 Hence, increasing the network bandwidth beyond this value does not help since the job completion time is dictated by the disk performance.
 This is an artifact of the disks on the testbed nodes.
-If the disks were to offer higher bandwidth, increasing the network bandwidth beyond this value would still shrink the completion time.
-This was also confirmed by the experiments that we ran on our testbed (see Section 4.3) where we used in-memory data shuffle to avoid incurring the disk bottleneck.
+If the disks were to offer higher bandwidth, increasing the network bandwidth beyond 250 would still shrink the completion time.

 The same trend holds for the other jobs we tested.
 For instance, Figure 1(b) shows that the completion time for Sort reduces as the number of nodes and the network bandwidth between the nodes is increased.
-Note however that the precise impact of either resource is jobspecific.
+Note however that the precise impact of either resource is job-specific.
 For instance, we found that the relative drop in completion time with increasing network bandwidth is greater for Sort than for WordCount.
 This is because Sort is I/O intensive with a lot of data shuffled which means that its performance is heavily influenced by the network bandwidth between the nodes.

 Apart from varying network bandwidth, we also executed the jobs with varying number of nodes.
-While the results are detailed in Section 4.1 (Figures 6(a) and 7(a)), we find that the completion time for a job is inversely proportional to the number of nodes devoted to it.
+The results are detailed in §4.1 (Figures 6(a) and 6(b)) and show that the completion time for a job is inversely proportional to the number of nodes devoted to it.
 This is a direct consequence of the data-parallel nature of MapReduce.